albertoSoto/keycloak-infinispan-cluster/README.md

 Realm file located at keycloak/realm.json

-## Aplication to connect
+## Application to connect

-Under /app-springboot you have a spring boot application that needs it´s own realm The project needs JDK11
+Under /app-springboot you have a spring boot application that needs it´s own realm The project needs JDK11 to be launched and is not included in the docker-compose